-- (a) Exemption from the payment of customs duties on the importation of all types of agricultural inputs, particularly seeds, fertilizers, agricultural machinery and other agricultural implements as provided under republic act No. 9281, which amends republic Act no. 8435 or the Agriculture and Fisheries Modernization Act. - (b) Exemption from the value-added tax (VAT) on the importation of agricultural inputs in accordance with Section 109(d) of the National Internal revenue Code, as amended; Provided, that the importation requirement shall be in accordance with the provision of republic Act 10068 or the "Organic Agriculture Act of 2010". - (c) Exemption from the payment of capital gain tax for a person either natural or juridical, who sells and or transfers idle agricultural land to corporations and partnerships engage in corporate farming; and - (d) Tax incentives, including income tax holiday, in accordance with the provisions of executive Order No. 226 or the omnibus Investment Incentives Code, as amended.
+(a) Exemption from the payment of customs duties on the importation of all types of agricultural inputs, particularly seeds, fertilizers, agricultural machinery, and other agricultural implements as provided under Republic Act No. 9281, which amends Republic Act No. 8435 or the Agriculture and Fisheries Modernization Act;

+(b) Exemption from the value-added tax (VAT) on the importation of agricultural inputs in accordance with Section 109(d) of the National Internal Revenue Code, as amended; Provided, that the importation requirement shall be in accordance with the provision of Republic Act No. 10068 or the "Organic Agriculture Act of 2010";

+(c) Exemption from the payment of capital gain tax for a person either natural or juridical, who sells and or transfers idle agricultural land to corporations and partnerships engage in Corporative Farming; and

+(d) Tax incentives, including income tax holiday, in accordance with the provisions of executive Order No. 226 or the Omnibus Investment Incentives Code, as amended.

 SECTION 6.
-Other Incentives. - Loans extended by banks, both government and private, to participating corporations/ partnerships shall be treated as compliance to Republic act 10000 or "The Agri-Agra reform Credit Act of 2009"
+Other Incentives. - Loans extended by banks, both government and private, to participating corporations/ partnerships shall be treated as compliance to Republic Act No. 10000 or "The Agri-Agra Reform Credit Act of 2009."